 What is Dr. Sina Bari's approach to Ozempic face?

-Dr. Sina Bari's approach should start with anatomy, not slogans: determine whether the main problem is fat loss, descent, or skin excess, then choose the least aggressive correction that fits the patient.
-For many patients, that means waiting until weight stabilizes and then matching treatment to the specific facial subunit that changed most.
+I start with compartmental facial analysis, not the medication history.
+I determine whether the dominant problem is deflation, descent, or skin excess, then choose the least aggressive intervention that addresses the actual finding.
+For many patients, the best first step is waiting until weight stabilizes.

 Can facial volume loss from GLP-1 medications be reversed?